mantidproject/mantid/docs/source/algorithms/CompressEvents-v1.rst

 ============================

-This algorithm starts by sorting the event lists by TOF (or whatever the independent axis is) and ignoring the pusletime.
+This algorithm starts by sorting the event lists by TOF (or whatever the independent axis is) and ignoring the pulsetime.
 Therefore you may gain speed by calling :ref:`algm-SortEvents` beforehand.
 Starting from the smallest TOF, all events within ``Tolerance`` in a spectrum are considered to be identical.
 A :py:obj:`weighted event without time